hash-org/hashc/docs/src/basics/loops.md

 Each construct supports the basic `break` and `continue` loop control flow statements.
 These statements have the same properties as in many other languages like C, Rust, Python etc.

-`break` - Using this control flow statements immediatelly terminates the loop and continues to any statement after the loop (if any).
+`break` - Using this control flow statements immediately terminates the loop and continues to any statement after the loop (if any).

-`continue` - Using this control flow statement will immediatelly skip the current iteration of the loop body and move on to the next iteration (if any).
+`continue` - Using this control flow statement will immediately skip the current iteration of the loop body and move on to the next iteration (if any).
 Obviously, if no iterations remain, `continue` behaves just like `break`.